 Taste of Polonia

-Get your fix of all things Polish — polska kielbasa, pierogies, potato pancakes, cabbage rolls, blintzes, and more.
-Taste of Polonia is the oldest Polish festival in Chicago, and the largest Polish festival in the United States.
-The fest takes place outside the Copernicus Center in Jefferson Park, with not only authentic eats, but also a great selection of specialty beers, over 30 live bands on four stages, and traditional folk dancing and cultural performances.
+Get your fix of all things Polish — kielbasa, pierogies, potato pancakes, cabbage rolls, blintzes, and beyond.
+Taste of Polonia is the oldest and largest Polish festival in the United States.
+The fest takes place outside the Copernicus Center each September in Jefferson Park, with not only authentic eats, but also a great selection of specialty beers, traditional folk dancing, cultural performances, and live music across two stages, featuring polka, tribute bands, and popular artists from Poland.

 Lakeview Taco Fest